The 50 Greatest Composers of All Time

 After his body began to break down in illness, his inspiration took flight.
 It was a high price for him, but for us, left with his miraculous works, it is a trove of priceless treasures.

-The Czech composer memorialised folkloric traditions through magical music
+Janáček is one of the greatest Czech composers ever who memorialised folkloric traditions through magical music

 Anna Meredith says: